 Students excited

-"Yeah!" exclaimed UC Berkeley student Gabriela Monico, who came from El Salvador at 15 in 2005.
+But undocumented students themselves cheered the news that they will be eligible to get financial help to attend the state's public colleges and universities."Yeah!" exclaimed UC Berkeley student Gabriela Monico, who came from El Salvador at 15 in 2005.
 "I'm really excited - not just for me, but knowing that so many other students will be able to qualify for state aid."

 Monico, who joined her father in the United States and overstayed her visa, has paid for Berkeley with private donations and a job where she is paid through a third party.
 She's been homeless and has sneaked into campus buildings to sleep.